Dabbling in Jet Lag

 3. European Parliament

 While the European Parliament is not a traditional museum it’s still worth a trip.
 Their visitor’s center offers an interactive self-guided tour of their facilities.
-You’ll not only learn about the history of Strasbourg but also the European Union.
-Then, if you’re looking for something truly unique, you can sit in on one of the plenary sessions.
-It’s a chance to see democracy in action!
+So, you’ll learn about the history of Strasbourg and the European Union.

 Admission is free.